Article may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 The replacement blades for a safety razor are much cheaper than those for a multi-bladed razor.
 The two sides of the razor also allow you to extend each blade’s lifespan.

-On average, an 8-pack of multi-blade cartridges costs around $20, while a pack of 100 safety razor blades only costs $9.50.
+On average, an 8-pack of multi-blade cartridges costs around $20, while a pack of 100 safety razor blades costs less than $10.
 If you do the math, you will quickly discover the amount of savings such a simple change creates.

 A safety razor’s thinner design makes it easier to reach and remove hair in areas around the nose and your neck crevices.